 - 1. Fish on Sundays. - 2.
-Place fishing platforms, or to take, injure, molest, or fish for salmon or steelhead within 25 feet of the entrance or exit of any fish ladder, fishway, fish bypass pipes, or fish screens. - 3.
-Construct a fishing platform or actively fish within 25 feet of an existing platform unless the owner of such platform has agreed otherwise. - 4.
-Fish from boats or other floating devices at any place other than the waters of the Columbia River, except by permit from the Fish and Wildlife Committee. - 5.
+Engage in treaty fishing when fishing rights have been suspended by the Yakama Nation Tribal Court. - 3.
+Engage in treaty fishing without having a valid Yakama Nation Enrollment Card in possession. - 4.
+Place fishing platforms, or to take, injure, molest, or fish for salmon or steelhead within 25 feet of the entrance or exit of any fish ladder, fishway, fish bypass pipes, or fish screens. - 5.
+Construct a fishing platform or actively fish within 25 feet of an existing platform unless the owner of such platform has agreed otherwise. - 6.
+Fish from boats or other floating devices at any place other than the waters of the Columbia River, except by permit from the Fish and Wildlife Committee. - 7.
 Fish for salmon, steelhead, or sturgeon with any fishing gear other than dip nets, hoop nets, setbag nets, or rod and reel with bait or lures.
-Any other method, such as snagging fish, is expressly prohibited. - 6.
-Fish with more than two fishing gears at one time unless specifically authorized by the Fish and Wildlife Committee. - 7.
-Fail to attend fishing gear or care for the catch in a reasonable manner so as to avoid spoilage of fish caught. - 8.
-Engage in subsistence fishing except during such seasons as prescribed below, provided the Fish and Wildlife Committee has given 48-hour notice of any emergency closure or modification of such seasons.
+Any other method, such as snagging fish, is expressly prohibited. - 8.
+Fish with more than two fishing gears at one time unless specifically authorized by the Fish and Wildlife Committee. - 9.
+Fail to attend fishing gear or care for the catch in a reasonable manner so as to avoid spoilage of fish caught.

-D. Special provisions for the Columbia River:

-- 1. It shall be unlawful to fish in waters of the Columbia River closed to subsistence fishing under the Revised Law and Order Code of 2016, Section 32.16.03, except as may be modified by the Fish and Wildlife Committee. - 2.
-It shall be unlawful to fish with hoops exceeding 26 feet in circumference.

-- 3. It shall be unlawful to set in position more than three nets on any one platform at any one time. - 4.
+- 10. Engage in subsistence fishing except during such seasons as prescribed below, provided the Fish and Wildlife Committee has given 48-hour notice of any emergency closure or modification of such seasons. - D. Special provisions for the Columbia River: - It shall be unlawful to fish in waters of the Columbia River closed to subsistence fishing under the Revised Law and Order Code of 2017, Section 32.16.03, except as may be modified by the Fish and Wildlife Committee. - 2.
+It shall be unlawful to fish with hoops exceeding 26 feet in circumference. - 3.
+It shall be unlawful to set in position more than three nets on any one platform at any one time. - 4.
 It shall be unlawful to place Fishing Pole Holders closer than 10 feet except with permission, and ALL Pole Holders must be removed daily with NO Spot Saving for H&L Gear. - 5.
 It shall be unlawful to retain sturgeon less than 38 inches or greater than 54 inches in fork length in Bonneville Pool, and less than 43 inches or greater than 54 inches in fork length in The Dalles and John Day Pools. - 6.
-Fishing with hoop nets suspended from buoys, commonly referred to as "buoy sets" on the Columbia River will be allowed for up to 3 hoopnets per buoy set on the Columbia River outside of standard gillnet sanctuaries at river mouths and standard platform sanctuaries at Dams. - 7.
+Fishing with hoop nets suspended from buoys, commonly referred to as "buoy sets" on the Columbia River will be allowed for up to 3 hoopnets per buoy set in the Columbia River outside of standard gillnet sanctuaries at river mouths and standard platform sanctuaries at Dams. - 7.
 It shall be unlawful to fish buoy sets within 50 feet of existing hoopnet or setbag net gear or within 400 feet of gillnets without permission. - 8.
 It shall be unlawful to fish buoy sets outside of the Columbia River.